m-daniela/chat-app/Notes/thesis3.md

 - os might be enough for privacy and authenticity, but the is can be useful in case the secret key of the sender is stolen and we don't want the attacker to be able to understand previously or future recorder signcryption (some kind of forward and backward secrecy)

-**Definitions and notations - EXTRA**
-- indistinguishability - given a randomly selected public key, not probabilistic pol time (ppt) adv can distinguish between the encryptions of two chosen messages (by the adversary)
-  - based on the def above there are two stages - find and guess
-- CPA - chosen plaintext attack - the adv is not given other capabilities but to encrypt the messages with the encryption keu
-- CCA1 - lunch time attack, give the adv access to the decryption oracle and they can decrypt chosen ciphertexts
-- CCA2 - adaptive chosen ciphertext attack - access to the decryption oracles in the guess stage (def above) and has the restriction that the given ciphertext is different from the actual ciphertext the adv wants to decry[t]
-- secure against gCCA2 - generalized CCA2 security and the scheme is secure against this if there is an efficient decryption respecting relation R(e, e') => dec(e) = dec(e')

-- UF - existential unforgeability - negligible probabilityof generating a valid signature for a new message
-- NMA - no message attack - adversary has the verification key (public)
-- CMA - chosem message attack - adversary has access to the signing oracle and query it to obtain valid signatures
-- combined: UF-NMA, UF-CMA
-- sUF - strong unforgeability - adv should NOT be able to generate a singature for a new message and to generate a diff signature for a signed message -> makes sense for CMA, so you have sUF-CMA

 ### Security analyses